This is the world – we need acoustic standards!

 Knowing that standards do make a positive change for healthcare facilities we also need to think about if the standards and guidelines we have are good enough.

 Therefore, we need to design healthcare facilities for the elderly ear!
-And this means that the acoustic standards have to follow – setting demands to several acoustic descriptors (one is not enough to evaluate if a room is acoustically fit for purpose).
+And this means that the acoustic standards have to follow – setting demands several acoustic descriptors (one is not enough to evaluate if a room is acoustically fit for purpose).

-In the perfect world, I would love to see demands for reverberation time, speech clarity (and/or speech transmission index) and room gain – not only because of the patients but also to make sure that the care givers can perform the best way possible.
+In the perfect world, I would love to see demands for reverberation time, speech clarity (and/or speech transmission index), and room gain.
+Not only because of the patients but also to make sure that the caregivers can perform the best way possible.

 Read about noise levels in the intensive care unit here.